yale-swe/f23-here/README.md

 ### Important Note

 When introducing changes, always create a new branch from the main branch.
 After implementing your changes, initiate a pull request and request a code review from a teammate.
 Following approval, merge your changes into the main branch.
 Ensure that your merge passes all checks in GitHub Actions to maintain build integrity.
+Make sure there is at least 85% statement coverage across all files for the backend when implementing new changes.

 ### Adding Backend Routes
 To add a new backend route, navigate to the `server` folder.
 In the `controllers` folder.
 Add a controller method corresponding to one of authentication (`auth.js`), message (`message.js`), reply (`reply.js`), and user (`user.js`).
 Then, navigate to the `routes` folder.
 Import the controller method and define/add the corresponding route.